akweiss/RNA-seq-intro/R.md

   <img width="700" src="https://github.com/akweiss/RNA-seq-intro/blob/master/images/PNPLA4-means.png">
 </p>

-Talk about transcript level vs gene level; .63 is PNP's gene ID, which DOES appear on the readout for results_genes.
+The case of PNPLA4 provides a good example of the difference between transcript level and gene level differential expression.
+Note that PNPLA4's gene ID, MSTRP.63, *is* listed in our statistically significant gene_results table, but is *not* in the transcript_results table (though it does appear in the top 20).
+What does this mean?
+Essentially

+It's also worth noting that the gene ID for ATP6AP2, MSTRP.240, just *barely* missed the cutoff of q < 0.05 on the gene level.
+In my opinion, this - paired with also narrowly missing the cutoff on the transcript level - enables an argument to be made for our data showing ATP6AP2 to be differentially expressed.

 <p align="center">
   <img width="700" src="https://github.com/akweiss/RNA-seq-intro/blob/master/images/gene_results_10.png">
 </p>

-Similarly, for FMR1 we have:
+Continuing on and following a similar approach, for FMR1 we get:

 <p align="center">
   <img width="700" src="https://github.com/akweiss/RNA-seq-intro/blob/master/images/FMR1-diff.png">